minhtran241/minhtran.com/README.md

 ## Getting Started

 If you are interested in running this project on your local machine, you can do so in just 3 easy steps below.
-Additionally, remember to update the ".env.example" file to ".env" and replace the variables with your own in the ".env" file.
+Additionally, remember to update the `.env.example` file to `.env` and replace the variables with your own in the `.env` file.

 ### 1. Clone this template using one of the three ways